With Australia’s ageing population, design functionality and universal design is becoming increasingly important.

 The GH3 system offers three different types of rails, each specially designed to tackle particular spans and lifting weights.
 Combining these appropriately makes for a comprehensive and easy-to-use system.
 The rails can be mounted on the ceiling, on walls or on supporting pillars - or any combination of these.

 The latest designs of the Guldmann system allow for an installation that is virtually impossible to see until the equipment is required to be used.
 This is achieved through clever use of recessed rails, cupboards and bulkheads.

 Slings and accessories

 HLS Healthcare offers 14 different sling options, ranging from the Sit-On Comfort High, which is suitable for persons who remain on the sling for long periods, to the Active Trainer, which is for persons with reduced body balance, but who may need to do walking training, or need support standing upright.
-There are also 11 accessories to choose from, to ensure the system is perfectly suited to its user.
+There is also 11 accessories to choose from, to ensure the system is perfectly suited to its user.

 Guldmann: lasting design